duraki/notes/content/_index.md

 The notes are inspired by [others](#outro)[^1], and I'm very thankful for all the ideas.
 To simply put, I use this to note-take, graph, and quickly extract valuable data.

-I sincerly hope these notes will help you build yourself, extend your views, and expand your possibilities.
+I sincerely hope these notes will help you build yourself, extend your views, and expand your possibilities.
 In any case, these notes were written for myself and by myself, so they might not reflect the wide public opinion, nor was that the case when I started collecting them.

 You can start exploring from the [List of Topics](#list-of-topics-hahahugoshortcodes0hbhb), or see the [full list of notes](/posts).
 Besides, my {{< aref  href="works-for-me/" title="✨ works for me" >}} page is open for public.